webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 - **Expert Judgement**
   - expertise of stakeholder or other subject matter expert to make project decisions.
   - Danger lies with relying on single technique to make selection.
+- **PMO (Project Management Office)**
+  - Functional department for all project managers.
+  - manages flow of projects and provides guidance to project managers with organization resources.
+- **PMO Supportive Project Management Office**
+  - Provides support when it is requested
+- **PMO Controlling Project Management Office**
+  - Monitors project performance and coordinates resource selection while allocating project managers to projects
+  - The controlling PMO coordinates communications and sets some project standards
+- **PMO Directive Project Management Office**
+  - Has full authority over projects, standards, and procedures
+  - It focuses on organizational strategy and will start, cancel, or adjust projects to ensure strategic alignment
+- **Portfolios**
+  - prioritize and execute multiple projects/programs more efficiently.
+  - support strategic business goals or objectives.
+  - Portfolios may consist of multiple projects/programs without related objectives.
+- **Portfolios Enterprise**
+  - contain all programs/projects.
+  - can be broken down into sub-portfolios at division or branch level.
+- **Portfolio Management**
+  - strategy to maintain and prioritize maximum programs/projects.
+- **Preliminary Scope**
+  - Preliminary scope statement defines the objectives of the project and explains the business reason the project is trying to solve.
 - **Programs**
-  - Programs are a collection or group of related projects that are managed together using coordinated processes and techniques.
+  - group projects with related objectives to achieve a larger objective.
-  - The collective management of a group of projects can bring about benefits that wouldn’t be achievable if the projects were managed separately.
+  - bring about benefits that wouldn’t be achievable if the projects were managed separately.
 - **Program Manager**
+  - lead groups of projects.
+Operates at a more strategic level.
   - project managers report to them(makes them a stakeholder and your boss).
-- **Portfolios**
-  - Portfolios are collections of programs, subportfolios, and projects that support strategic business goals or objectives.
-  - Portfolios may consist of projects that are not related.
 - **Project Baseline**
   - approved cost, schedule, scope, plans, and documents.
   - used to measure performance/progress.
 Determine if on schedule, within budget or on target.